connorshea/mdn-compat-data-explorer/README.md

 ### Updating the database

-You can update the database (where all the data is stored) by running `rake db:seed`.
+You can update the database (where all the data is stored) by running `bundle exec rake db:seed`.
 Note that this will delete the database and fill it with whatever data is in `public/data.json` based on `db/seeds.rb`.

 The application essentially uses a static data set.
 It uses a database simply because I wanted to learn more about databases and wanted an easier means of querying the data.

+#### Updating the database with test data

+You can use data from `public/data-test.json` by running `USE_TEST_DATA=true bundle exec rake db:seed`.
+This is useful for ensuring accuracy, since you can manipulate the JSON and will know, e.g. how many features should be listed as true.

 ### Deployment